vinnyatanasov/classinets-msc-project/README.md

-# ClassiNets - collaborative classification
+# "ClassiNets - Collaborative Classification using a Network of Classifiers" source code

 MSc project, 2015